Configuration Spaces and Polyhedral Products: Introduction

 This was shown by Iriye and Kishimoto~\cite{arXiv:1306.6221}, and follows from a general suspension splitting due to Bahri, Bendersky, Cohen, and Gitler (the \emph{BBCG splitting})~\cite{MR2673742}

 Our goal in this paper is to determine the extent to which Conjecture~\ref{CGolodConj} holds.
-To do this we consider several simplifications, the first of these being localization.
+To do this we consider several simplifications, the first of these being localisation.
 We confirm a \emph{large primes} version of Conjecture~\ref{CGolodConj}, thus reproducing the rational result of Berglund~\cite{BerglundRational} without making any significant use of rational homotopy theory.

-\begin{theorem} Localized at any sufficiently large prime $p$, $(D^2,S^1)^K$ is a co-$H$-space if and only if $K$ is Golod over $\mb Z_p$. \end{theorem}
+\begin{thm:local} Localised at any sufficiently large prime $p$, $(D^2,S^1)^K$ is a co-$H$-space if and only if $K$ is Golod over $\mb Z_p$. \end{thm:local}

 Another simplification is to strengthen the hypothesis on a simplicial complex being Golod.
-One way of doing so is (ignoring Massey products) to require some suspension of each inclusion $\iota_{I,J}$ to be null-homotopic (instead of only inducing trivial maps on cohomology) for every disjoint and non-empty $I,J\subsetneq [n]$.
-In Proposition~\ref{PNecessary} we show that after appropriate suspension of $\iota_{I,J}$, this is a necessary condition for $(D^2,S^1)^K$ to be a co-$H$-space, and we call this the \emph{homotopy Golod} condition:
+One way of doing so is to require some suspension of each inclusion $\iota_{I,J}$ to be nullhomotopic (instead of only inducing trivial maps on cohomology) for every disjoint and non-empty $I,J\subsetneq [n]$.
+In Proposition~\ref{PNecessary} we show that after appropriate suspensions of $\iota_{I,J}$, this is a necessary condition for $(D^2,S^1)^K$ to be a co-$H$-space, and we call this the \emph{homotopy Golod} condition.